azflin/nft-marketplace/readme.md

+# NFT Marketplace (Smart contract + backend)
-# Smart contract and backend for NFT marketplace
+The solidity smart contract and MongoDB backend for https://www.skellynft.com/#/.

-## TESTING
+## Testing for Backend

 ___RUN Scripts in this order to see how database updates___